 Applicants are asked to submit a statement of interest, responding to prompts that will be provided.
 All applicants should know that the statement will be judged as an independent piece of expository writing.
 Statements will be read for thoughtful engagement with prompts and attention to proofreading detail.
 The statement is an opportunity for applicants to provide the Selection Committee a more comprehensive view of who you are as an individual.

 Students have the option of submitting a résumé as part of their application.
 This document can be used to share personal and professional information that cannot be easily communicated through a personal statement.
 The résumés will be used by the Law Review to realize its commitment to staff diversity.
 Names and addresses should be removed from all résumés before submitting them in the application.

 The Law Review will extend invitations to at least 55 students from the first-year class based on a consideration of all the above materials.
-12 of these students will be selected by the Diversity Committee.

 Transfer Student Selection

 At the very beginning of the academic year, the law journals conduct a smaller version of the standard writing competition for newly enrolled second-year transfer students.
 From this competition, the Law Review will select at least two and potentially more members, depending on the size of the rest of the rising second-year Law Review class.
 Prospective transfer students do not participate in the standard writing competition.